Skip to main content

 Overview

-Each of UC San Diego’s undergraduate colleges has its own writing/core program – see the sub-pages to the left.
-Graduate students from various campus departments are appointed each year as Teaching Assistants in these programs.
+Each of the eight undergraduate colleges at UC San Diego has its own writing program.
+Graduate students from academic departments are appointed each year as Teaching Assistants (TAs) in these programs to facilitate undergraduate instruction in university-level writing and understanding of course content.

 Qualifications